 The potential of performance management software to improve culture in an organization is endless.
-If the tool is well-integrated into the company and combined with communication channels and training, it can significantly reinforce business best practices, efficient ways of working and accountability across departments.
+If the tool is well-integrated into the company as well as combined with communication channels and training, it can significantly reinforce business best practices such as, efficient ways of working and accountability across departments.

-It has positive effects on morale and productivity in a business, and features like social recognition and instant feedback can harness employee loyalty, improve relationships and positively affect employees’ perceptions of their company.
+It has positive effects on morale and productivity in a business.
+Features such as social recognition and instant feedback can harness employee loyalty, improve relationships and positively affect employees’ perceptions of their company.

 It comes as no surprise that if you opt in for a tool that is only beneficial for the HR department, your employees will struggle to adopt the new software.
-On the other hand, if you choose a solution that's equally valuable to the managers and employees in your organization your users will quickly get a grasp of it and use it to its best capabilities.
+Therefore, it is best practice to implement a solution that is equally valuable to all employees in your organization.

 The key to success is evaluating what the needs of your organization are.
 Make sure to gather data from your management suite as well as individual employees and don't assume you know exactly what will work for everybody.
 Furthermore, the requirements for the software should be in line with the overall strategy of your business.